goodeggs/bites/README.md

 Add a new post to [src/documents/posts](https://github.com/goodeggs/bites/tree/master/src/documents/posts)

-    > touch src/documents/posts/YYYY-MM-DD-your-post-slug.html.md
+    > gulp new:post

 If it's your first post, create your author page in [src/documents/authors](https://github.com/goodeggs/bites/tree/master/src/documents/authors)

-Check it out at `http://localhost:8000/your-post-slug` or just `grunt open:preview`.
+Check it out at `http://localhost:8000/posts/your-post-slug` or just `gulp open`.
 It'll regenerate when you change the source files.

 When it looks right commit and push your post: